-Gerry Shields, innkeeper at Saravilla Bed and Breakfast in Alma says: “College towns, particularly those with private colleges, are really good for the inn business.
+A former innkeeper at Saravilla Bed and Breakfast in Alma said: “College towns, particularly those with private colleges, are really good for the inn business.
 Except for perhaps a few slow summer weeks, colleges and universities are always bringing visitors to campus who need a place to stay, and many come back again and again.”

 Remember, too, that although you are serving breakfast, guests also need other meals.
-You may want to live in the woods, but, as Mike Venturini of Munro House B&B and Spa in Jonesville says, the availability of “good restaurants nearby is one of the greatest amenities guests enjoy.”
+You may want to live in the woods, but, another innkeeper pointed out that the availability of good restaurants nearby is one of the greatest amenities guests enjoy.

 B&B location also could affect an innkeeper’s personal job satisfaction.
-Sandy Werner, owner of Hexagon House B&B in Pentwater asks: “Do family and friends live near you?
+The former owner of a Pentwater B&B asked: “Do family and friends live near you?
 With elderly parents, siblings, and grown children, it’s tough to maintain relationships and attend personal functions if your extended family is not in the area of your bed and breakfast.
 It’s been one of our toughest challenges.”

 Three B&Bs doomed from the start, and why

-As an owner of the Glen Arbor Bed & Breakfast for the past 16 years, Patricia Widmayer often drives between Chicago and Glen Arbor via US 31.
+As an owner of the Glen Arbor Bed & Breakfast, Patricia Widmayer often drives between Chicago and Glen Arbor via US 31.
 Over the years, Widmayer observed the birth and slow deaths of three B&Bs that popped up along that highway in the 60 miles between Ludington and Benzonia.

 Widmayer took photos of all three in case she ever had the opportunity to advise an aspiring innkeeper.